tonianelope/Hyper-Parameter-Tuning/README.md

 # Hyper-Parameter-Tuning
 CS4404 Machine Learning: Investigation of Hyper-Parameter Tuning: How strong is the impact on ML performance?
+NOte: To ensure that the optimization does not overfit on the selected training set, we used cross-validation (cv split of 3 for our small datasets) on the HPT methods, ensuring the parameters selected generalise well over the complete training set.
 ## Resources

 ### Possible Papers to read